riotkit-org/backup-repository/docs/source/first-steps.rst

 For more help please visit: https://symfony.com/doc/current/setup/web_server_configuration.html

-When you have the web server up and running, you check the health check endpoint.
+When you have the web server up and running, you can check the health check endpoint.

 .. code:: bash

+    # "test" is defined in "HEALTH_CHECK_CODE" environment variable
     curl http://localhost/health?code=test